Leezekun/instruction-following-robustness-eval/README.md

 ### Injection (Evaluation data preparation)
 Insert the adversarial instructions into the question-answering evaluation samples.
 Adjust the injection using the following parameters:

+- template: QCA for positioning question above search results (context), or CQA for the reverse order.
 - position: Where to embed the adversarial instruction in the context (web search results).
+- defense: whether to add defense mechanism: data isolation and instructional prevention.
-- attack_type: Choose between direct (no prefix) or ignore (prepend with "ignore previous prompt").
+- attack_type: Choose between direct (no prefix) or previous (ignore previous prompt prefix, for QCA) or answer_order (answer the questions in order, for CQA).
 - task_type: Type of instruction to inject – relevant for context-appropriate questions or irrelevant for random directives via self-instruct.
-- qg_model: Model used for generating the relevant adversarial questions.
-- test_mode: Set evaluation mode: original (original query only), injected (injected query only), or original+injected (both).
+- test_mode: Set evaluation mode: original (original target question only), relevant (injected relevant question only), or injected (both).
-- dataset: Use either NaturalQuestions or TriviaQA.
+- dataset: Use either NaturalQuestions, TriviaQA, SQuAD, and HotpotQA

 ### Evaluation
 Once the data is prepared, proceed with evaluating your LLM.